-Facilitation Skills Training

 I’ve been delivering workshops (a few per month) for the past few years.
 In that time, I’ve made lots of mistakes like the ones I refer to above and have come to realize that the content in these workshops means nothing if I don’t practice being a better teacher.

-Being a lean startup coach, my toolkit prompts me to question my assumptions about the workshops I give and explore how I can continuously improve these sessions.
+Being a lean startup coach, my toolkit prompts me to question my assumptions about the workshops/facilitation skills training I give and explore how I can continuously improve these sessions.
 Below are a few learnings from my workshops that I want to share with you.
 You’ll find them relevant if you deliver workshops yourself, and I encourage those who sit through those dull, boring lectures to use these observations to demand more of those sessions!

 Start With Empathy

-First, let’s talk about cognitive blind spots that prevent us from empathizing with workshop participants and their progress in their learning journey.
+First, let’s talk about cognitive blind spots that prevent us from empathizing with facilitation skills training participants and their progress in their learning journey.
 It’s easy to assume people have the same prior knowledge as you, and that because you understand concepts in certain ways, that the participants already understand them as well.
 I’m not suggesting that you take stock of everyone’s learning styles beforehand and teach to that, but being aware that you are in a different phase in your learning journey does wonders.

 For example, let’s consider the often cited lean startup principle of Build-Measure-Learn.
 When most people read about B-M-L, they interpret it as “build something first, measure how it does in the real world, and then learn from it so you can build the next thing better.”
 However when putting this into practice, this interpretation has led many to build an MVP right away, and then “launch” it.
 Doing B-M-L properly is much more akin to working through the following questions: